Trade Stock Indices

 Factors to look for & consider when selecting a trading broker

 Regulation is one of the guideline of choosing a broker.
-As a new trader your first challenge is to select the right one.
-The best ones are those which are regulated.
+As a new trader your first challenge is to choose the right one.
+Best ones are those which are regulated.
 This should be the type of firm that you should choose: a regulated trading broker.

-It is not as easy as it sounds to select a good one & the whole searching process might leave you confused due to the huge competition between them, as they all offer different softwares, trading services, order execution and capabilities.
-The best criteria in selecting is to find a regulated one.
+It is not as easy as it sounds to choose a good one & the whole searching process might leave you confused due to and because of the huge competition between them, as they all offer different softwares, trading services, order execution and capabilities.
+Best criteria in selecting is to find a regulated one.

 Regulated brokers have to submit all of their transactions each year to the regulatory authority for audit.
-This means that these companies cannot take part in any illegal activities such as money laundering.
-This is why your broker asks for Identity documents and proof of residence from traders when they are registering, so when as a trader you're registering and are asked for these documents when opening a trading account, you'll know why they're being asked for.
+This means that these companies can not take part in any illegal activities such as and like money laundering.
+This is why your broker asks for Identity documents and proof of residence from traders when they are registering, so when as a trader you're registering and are asked for these documents when opening a trading account, you will know why they're being asked for.

-Some of These Online Broker Regulatory Authorities are Listed Below:
+Some of These Online Regulatory Authorities are Listed and Outlined Below:

 The NFA regulates all US based broker companies, official website for NFA is https://www.nfa.futures.org/ where list of USA online brokers are shown.
-NFA does-not issue licenses to other international, unlike other regulatory authorities, NFA only will license America based brokers.
-NFA just like CFTC have very overbearing regulation rules that are not favorable to the traders themselves.
-After these 2 NFA & CFTC introduced these rules many international brokers closed their America based branches, Those that did not have US branches were forced to close and transfer the accounts of USA citizens because CFTC threatened to sue any stock indices based firms that is not from America if they open trading accounts for US Citizens.
+NFA doesn't issue licenses to other international, unlike other regulatory authorities, NFA only will license America based brokers.
+NFA just like CFTC have very overbearing regulatory rules which are not favorable to the traders themselves.
+After these 2 NFA & CFTC introduced these rules many international brokers closed their America based branches, Those that did not have US branches were forced to close and transfer the accounts of USA citizens because CFTC threatened to take to court any indices based firms that is not from America if they open trading accounts for US Citizens.
 This is why most brokers will not accept USA Clients.

 Commodity Futures Trading Commission (CFTC) - America